mtumilowicz/groovy-dsl/README.md

 _Reference_: [DSL - Martin Fowler](https://www.amazon.com/Domain-Specific-Languages-Addison-Wesley-Signature-Fowler/dp/0321712943)

 # Introduction
-`DSLs` (Domain-Specific Languages) are small languages, focused on a particular aspect of a software system.
+Domain-Specific Languages are small languages, focused on a particular aspect of a software system.
 They allow business experts to read or write code without having to be  programming experts.
-DSLs come in two main forms: external and internal:
+DSLs come in two main forms:
-* **external** - language that's parsed independently of the host general purpose
-language: good examples include regular expressions and CSS.
+* **external** - language that's parsed independently of the host general purpose language, examples: regular expressions and CSS.
-* **internal** - particular form of API in a host general purpose language, often referred to as a fluent interface.
-Spock is a good example.
+* **internal** - particular form of `API` in a host general purpose language, often referred to as a fluent interface, examples: `Spock` and `Mockito`.

 `Groovy` has many features that make it great for writing `DSLs`: